Skip to main content

 2.45 THz = 2450 GHz

 Lower-frequency terahertz at 0.1 THz = 100 GHz.
-This range overlaps with millimeter-wave 5G (28 GHz, 39 GHz) and emerging 6G proposals.
+This range overlaps with emerging 6G proposals and is close to the frequency of passive millimetre-wave security cameras.

 0.1 THz = 100 GHz